 There are also some differences between the countries.
 One innovative measure regarding the support of children of lower socio-economic status could be found in Greece: one opportunity is in particular interesting in terms of promotion of children from lower socio-economic status (SES): an increasing level of voluntarism among public education teachers to offer free supplementary teaching to pupils from low SES families could be established in Greece.
-In Finland, transitions from one education level to another and to the labor market should be as flexible as possible.
+In Finland, transitions from one education level to another and to the labour market should be as flexible as possible.
 In Germany, the private early childhood care institutions are becoming more popular based on the relatively individual approach of education for parents but these parents particularly for (single) parents need financial support of government to provide comprehensive services.
 In Poland, with regard to compulsory education the following aspects could be emphasized more: Parents should increase accuracy and perception of reforms.
 Parents become more active and this is encouraged.
 In Spain, it highest share of participation in education and training of adults could be found.
-In Slovakia, providing implement changes to make labor market are more inclusive for workforce of all backgrounds (e.g. Roma community, low educated, etc.) could be considered
+In Slovakia, providing implement changes to make labour market are more inclusive for workforce of all backgrounds (e.g. Roma community, low educated, etc.) could be considered

-Regarding the potential threats, most of the countries fear that (planed) fees for education (see Finland or Slovakia) or reduction of public investments in education caused by financial crisis (see Greece, Spain, Slovakia) and stakeholders of education may increase unemployment or lost of highly skilled employees who will go abroad (see Finland and Slovakia).
-Further, the exchange professional development and the academic world is not adequately developed, thus mismatching of education outputs with labor market demand are perceived (see Spain and Slovakia).
+In most of the countries there are fears that fees will be introduced (or already are planed) for education services (see Finland or Slovakia); reductions in public spending in education caused by the economic crisis (see Greece, Spain, Slovakia) have been evidenced; increased unemployment and "brain drain" caused by highly skilled employees leaving the country to work abroad (see Finland, Slovakia and Greece) are also challenging issues.
+Furthermore, the links between professional development and the academic world are not adequately developed, resulting in mismatching between education outputs and labour market demands (see Spain and Slovakia).

-Differences on the threats in the members states are related to countries specific or socio-cultural factors like e.g. the introduction of tuitions in Finland might change equality in education, socio-economic and cultural factors related to the background of parents have an impact on students' school achievements and the risk of their early school leaving in Germany, the financial crisis of Greece and consequences for all sectors which leads to shorted all financial expenses, the small number of Kindergartens in Poland, , a lack of coordination among the institutions both at national, regional at local level in Spain, and a shortage of qualified workforce for specific job positions/sectors (IT, technical fields, R&D, etc.) in terms of brain drain in Slovakia.
+Differences in the threats faced by the members states represented in the MASON project are related to country-specific circumstances or socio-cultural factors.
+The introduction of tuition fees in Finland might challenge equality in education; socio-economic and cultural factors related to the background of parents have an impact on students' school achievement and on the risk of early school leaving in Germany; the economic crisis in Greece has consequences to all education levels and sectors, more visibly experienced by drastic cuts in all types of public spending on education; the small number of kindergartens in Poland is a core problem; lack of coordination among the institutions at national, regional and at local level in Spain is posing a threat to the country-wide coherence of LLL policies; the availability of qualified workforce in specific job positions/sectors (IT, technical fields, R&D, etc.) is threatened by a brain drain trend in Slovakia.

-Summing up, the main problems in education and Lifelong Learning participation were financial crisis, lower expenses for education at all levels, shortage of qualified workforce, and the lack of dialogue of academic and practical demands which in turn could have negative impact on the motivation of students of low-qualified employees to attend to a educational institution to graduate in higher educational level or vocational training.
+Summing up, the main threats to education, training and participation Lifelong Learning are posed by the economic crisis and resulting cuts in public spending on education at all levels, by potential shortages in qualified workforce due to brain drain, and by the lack of close links between the world of education and the labour market demands which in turn could have a negative impact on the motivation of students to continue with their studies or on the motivation of low-qualified employees to receive formal vocational training.